 Digital infrared thermal imaging is a totally non-invasive medical clinical imaging procedure for detecting and monitoring a number of diseases and physical injuries by showing the thermal abnormalities present in the body.
 To learn more visit:

-Breast thermography is a diagnostic procedure that images the breasts to aid in the early detection of breast cancer.
+Breast thermography is a diagnostic procedure that images the breasts to aid in the early detection of breast dysfunction.

 The procedure is based on the principle that chemical and blood vessel activity in both pre-cancerous tissue and the area surrounding a developing breast cancer is almost always higher than in the normal breast.
 Since pre-cancerous and cancerous masses are highly metabolic tissues, they need an abundant supply of nutrients to maintain their growth.
 In order to do this they increase circulation to their cells by sending out chemicals to keep existing blood vessels open, recruit dormant vessels, and create new ones (neoangiogenesis).
 This process results in an increase in regional surface temperatures of the breast.